willthemoor/Responsive-Tabs/README.md

 1.7 Moved some CSS out of media queries and fixed JS issue to give (non-responsive) support for IE7 and IE8
 1.8 Fixed some issues flagged by JSHint and tweaked accordion interaction
 1.9 Made it a self executing function and made css filename more explicit
 1.10 Fixed potential scrolling issue in accordion view when more than one set of tabs on page, and other efficiency tweaks
+1.11 Add the ability to pass custom classes to rendered tabs via data-attributes on the headings

 Key features
 ============